 6. 70% of USA Workers Could Work From Home

 Many more people could work remotely if employers gave them a chance.
-Pew Research estimates 70% of American employees hold jobs that they could perform remotely in 2021.
+Pew Research estimates that 70% of American employees hold jobs that they could perform remotely in 2021.

 7. 25% of People Occasionally Work From Home

 One in four Americans occasionally works remotely.
-Global Workforce Analytics estimates 20% to 25% of the US workforce telecommutes regularly.
+Global Workforce Analytics estimates that 20% to 25% of the US workforce telecommutes regularly.

 8. 54% Say They Would Like to Work from Home